 How large is the area that your network will have to cover?

 Does your house extend across several floors?
 It’s important to consider the reach of integrated devices, especially if you want to install a wireless system.

 How about single rooms: would you like to have automated heating control in each one?
 Or do you want to limit certain functions to specific areas?

 Last but not least: are you able to do extensive renovation work or would you rather keep the effort at a minimum?
 If you live in a rental or an older property, it’s best to opt for a wireless solution that can be retrofitted easily.
 You’re going to plan a new smart house anyways?
 Then you should consider installing a wired KNX system: it provides a solid infrastructure that allows you to explore the full potential of your building technology.

 You have figured out which devices you want to place at which spots?
 Then it’s time to think about the operating elements.
 In addition to a compatible app and voice assistants, you can also use smart switches to control your house.
 These are capable of much more than turning lights on or off:

 If you’re planning a KNX Smart Home, we recommend the Gira pushbutton sensor 4.
 It enables you to configure up to eight individual functions.
 Integrated LEDs will show you the current status of connected devices.

-In wireless KNX Smart Homes, manual control works via the battery-powered Gira KNX RF pushbutton sensor.
+In wireless KNX RF Smart Homes, manual control works via the battery-powered Gira RF for KNXpushbutton sensor.
 It can be mounted on all kinds of surfaces: wood, concrete, or even glass panes.
 At the same time, you can use the hand-held transmitters to activate different functions from each room.

 The Gira G1 is a good control option either way.
 With a touchscreen and high-resolution display, this operating unit makes it easy to keep an overview of all functions – or configure and monitor individual processes.